She seemed to have it all - which is why the murder-suicide was even more shocking.

 But the news did not surprise Nadia*, a Muslim mother of two young children in Chicago.
-She attempted to kill herself two months ago.
+She had attempted to kill herself two months before this incident.

 “You’re feeling depressed and worthless,” she explained in an interview with Sound Vision.
 “You can’t help yourself and you’re sad.
 You get to a point where you can’t even take care of yourself.
 You decide to help everyone else and put this fake smile on your face because when you’re known as the smiler, you feel good about yourself, you’re not worthless.

 “We just want people to think we’re normal.
 We go through so much on the inside, we need to make ourselves look normal on the outside.”

 Statistics on the Muslim suicide rate

 To date, no Muslim suicide rate has been determined.

 Dr. Rania Awaad is Clinical Director of the Bay Area branches of the Khalil Center, the largest clinic nationwide for Muslim mental health issues, including crisis work.
 She said there is very little research on suicide among Muslims because Muslim countries don’t report deaths by suicide to the World Health Organization (WHO).